 - Full-time vs. part-time vs. locums tenens?

 - How does salary impact your decision?

-- Expenses and budget based on cost of living
+- Expected expenses and budget based on the cost of living

-Depending on where you practice, both geographically and in clinical setting, the reimbursement structure and rates may be different.
+Depending on where you practice, the reimbursement structure and rates may vary.

-- Keep in mind, some private practices will offer a 1–2 year guaranteed salary, knowing that your patient volume will be lower as you begin your practice.
-This “guaranteed salary” may be considered as a loan and your “debt” (what you didn’t earn to meet that salary) is tabulated during those years and then gradually forgiven over a period of time (i.e., over the subsequent 2 years, 1/24th of the debt is forgiven each month).
+- Some private practices will offer a 1- to 2-year guaranteed salary, taking into consideration that a new physician may have a smaller patient volume as they begin their practice.
+This "guaranteed salary" may be considered a loan of a "debt" of what you did not earn to meet that salary.
+This may be tabulated during those years and then gradually forgiven over a period of time (e.g., over the subsequent 2 years, 1/24th of the debt is forgiven each month).
 If you leave the practice before this debt has been fully forgiven, you may be required to repay the practice.

-- Reimbursement rates are typically higher if you are willing to work in a more rural or underserved setting
+TIP: Reimbursement rates are typically higher if you are willing to work in a more rural or underserved setting.